BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 Unfortunately, it is common for users to overpay on-chain fees by mistake.
 Wallets should have mechanisms in place to avoid this happening.

-Recommendation: warn users if they are preparing a transaction with an amount that is too low relative to the fee they would pay to broadcast it.
+If a user's transaction amount is low compared to the fee they would pay to broadcast, warn them.
 There are no standards regarding the threshold percentage to trigger such an alert.
-But we consider that it is reasonable that a notice pops-up if a user must pay a fee that is 50% or more than the value of the transaction itself, for example.
-This kind of procedure should be enough to make sure that users do not overpay on-chain fees unintentionally.
+A good benchmark is to warn the user if their fee is 50% or more than the value of the transaction itself.
+You might choose a different threshold for your app.
+Procedures like this should be enough to ensure users do not overpay on-chain fees unintentionally.

 </div>